pagkly/Zed/Investopedia4/Express Warranty Definition.md

 ## How an Express Warranty Works

-A [[warranty]](https://www.investopedia.com/terms/w/warranty.asp) is an assurance that an item will live up to the promises of the seller.
+A [[warranty]](https://www.investopedia.com/terms/w/warranty.asp) is an assurance that an item [[Will|will]] live up to the promises of the seller.
 Under the federal Magnuson-Moss Warranty Act, passed by [[Congress]](https://www.investopedia.com/terms/c/congress.asp) in 1975, a company must provide a written express warranty if a product is sold for more than $15.

 The warranty can be worded in many different ways.
 It may say something like: "We guarantee all furniture against defects in construction for one year.
-When a structural defect is brought to our attention, we will repair or replace it."
+When a structural defect is brought to our attention, we [[Will|will]] repair or replace it."

-Most express warranties come from the [[manufacturer]](https://www.investopedia.com/terms/m/manufacturing.asp) or are included in the seller’s contract.
+Most express warranties come from the [[manufacturer]](https://www.investopedia.com/terms/m/[[Manufacturing|manufacturing]].asp) or are included in the seller’s contract.
 They can also be created by a simple statement on an advertisement or a sign in a store.

 ## Special Considerations